Mozuku Soup: How to Make the Seaweed Soup

 This packaged instant Mozuku soup I bought the other day is actually one of them.

 Mozuku Soup (もずくスープ)

-Based on the ingredient list on the back of the package, the instant seaweed soup I bought is a type of Osuimono with 2 different varieties of seaweed, Mozuku, and Kuki Wakame.
+Based on the ingredient list on the back of the bag, the instant seaweed soup is a type of Osuimono with 2 different varieties of seaweed, Mozuku, and Kuki Wakame.

-Since the main ingredient in this instant Suimono soup is the healthy, low-calorie seaweed Mozuku harvested from the sea of Okinawa, the name of the product I picked up this time is Mozuku Soup with Kuki Wakame.
+Since the main ingredient in this instant soup is the healthy, low-calorie seaweed Mozuku harvested from the sea of Okinawa, the name of this product is Mozuku Soup with Kuki Wakame.

 The broth is lightly salted and flavored with the umami ingredients written above.
-The most striking feature of this Japanese soup is the pleasant crunchy textures of both Mozuku and Kuki Wakame.
+The most striking feature of this seaweed soup is the pleasant crunchy textures of Mozuku and Kuki Wakame.

-Speaking of Mozuku, the quintessential Japanese dish using the seaweed is Mozuku-Su.
-As mentioned in this article, Mozuku-Su is easy to prepare, and using the vinegared Mozuku seaweed you can actually readily make Mozuku Soup.
+As previously mentioned in this article, Mozuku-Su is easy to prepare.
+And using the vinegared seaweed, you can readily make Mozuku soup too.

-Based on this Japanese recipe, for 2 servings, first, bring a mixture of water (200 ml) and chicken broth mix (1/2 teaspoon) to a simmer.
+Based on this recipe, for 2 servings, first, bring a mixture of water (200 ml) and chicken broth mix (1/2 teaspoon) to a simmer.